persteenolsen/django-starter-two/README.md

 If everything is fine my photo will be displayed

-When working with CSS files you will need to added them to the dir 'static' and test like above
+When working with CSS files you will need to add them to the dir 'static' and test like above

 Now you can use images and CSS in your Templates